ErgoPractice News – February 2021

 SurgiTel is the only company that can offer posture-safe™ loupes and true color eye-safe™ LED headlights.
 If you are concerned for your health and want to eliminate posture-related pain plus eye-safety risks before it’s too late, you should try SurgiTel ergonomic loupes and eye-safe LED headlamps.

-- SurgiTel offers truly posture-safe™ loupes in FLM (front-lens Mounted) and TTL (through-the-lens) types.
+- SurgiTel offers truly posture-safe™ loupes in FLM and TTL types.

 - SurgiTel offers true color eye-safe™ LED headlights.